 This starter kit of combs, breakers, and clippers has a retail value of $50.

-This grooming kit provides most of the tools you’ll need to groom your doggie clients during your training and after graduation.
-No matter what, you’ll need to constantly sharpen them or have the blades of certain tools replaced—it’s inevitable.
+This dog grooming kit provides most of the tools you’ll need during your professional training and after graduation.
+No matter what, you’ll need to constantly sharpen or replace your tools—it’s inevitable.
 But grooming tools aren’t cheap!
-If you take care of your tools, you’ll be able to extend their life.
+And if you’re not careful, you may end up destroying your dog grooming equipment!

 Make sure you clean and sterilize your tools after each use.
 Remove any visible hairs, soak them in soapy hot water, and rub them with alcohol to kill any remaining germs.
-The last thing you want is to transmit any diseases and germs between doggie clients.
-Not only will you accrue a bad reputation as a groomer, but you’ll also be putting your clients’ dogs at a safety and health risk!
+The last thing you want is to transmit any diseases and germs between doggie clients!
+Not only will you accrue a bad reputation as a groomer, but you’ll also be putting your clients’ dogs at risk.
 Don’t skimp on cleaning!

 Have a question?
 Leave us a comment and we’ll get back to you!